 Government obligations

 But even if a judge in the Netherlands or elsewhere is prepared to interpret existing law in such a way as to eliminate the injustice of climate change, obstacles remain.
 Judges cannot advocate for “human rights in general,” for instance.
 And it is difficult to demonstrate specific violations of human rights that have been caused by climate change.
 How do Dutch carbon emissions, for instance, contribute to a greater risk of flooding in Bangladesh?
-How does that specifically lead to for local residents there?
+How does that specifically lead to a shortage of drinking water for local residents there?

 “Our emissions have an impact on the climate problem.
 That is reason enough to tell the government, ‘You have an obligation to do your job better.’”